Fly Fishing (Grey book): Synopsis

+Every October, Grey would obsess about the coming salmon season, six months away: "I lay awake in bed fishing in imagination the pools which I was not going to see before March at the earliest."
+The work is known for its turns of phrase, such as his 'exquisite blend of joy and fear' upon hooking a trout, and the 'delicious sense of impending discovery' the alert angler has on the stream.

 Author

 Edward Grey, 1st Viscount Grey of Fallodon KG, PC, FZL, DL (25 April 1862 – 7 September 1933), better known as Sir Edward Grey, Bt, was a British Liberal statesman.
 He served as Foreign Secretary from 1905 to 1916, the longest continuous tenure of any person in that office.
 He is probably best remembered for his remark at the outbreak of the First World War: "The lamps are going out all over Europe.
 We shall not see them lit again in our time".
 Ennobled as Viscount Grey of Fallodon in 1916, he was Ambassador to the United States between 1919 and 1920 and Leader of the Liberal Party in the House of Lords between 1923 and 1924.
 He also gained distinction as an ornithologist and angler.

 Grey was a contemporary of angler G. E. M. Skues at Winchester College, but it is unknown whether or not the two ever met or fished together while attending school.
 At the time of his writing Fly Fishing, Grey was considered one of the finest dry fly fisherman in England and a master of the Hampshire chalkstreams.